43 Sports Trivia Questions [With Answers]

 Answer: Kareem Abdul-Jabbar, with 6 MVP awards.

-Michael Jordan has 5.
-LeBron James has 4.
-The reflex is to hand Jordan every major record, but Kareem stayed elite for so long that nobody touched his count.
+Michael Jordan has 5 and LeBron James has 4.
+The reflex is to hand Jordan every major record, but Kareem stayed elite long enough that nobody has caught his six.

-20. Which player is the only one to lead the NBA in assists for a season while being a center?
+20. Who was the first center to lead the NBA in assists for a season?
 (Hard)

 Answer: Wilt Chamberlain, in the 1967-68 season (702 assists).